Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     progress of the thesis evaluation session is recorded in minutes; in case of online organization, it must be fully recorded and stored at the training institution.
-5. The training institution\'s regulations specify the thesis evaluation in detail, including: requirements for graduate students before thesis evaluation; the process of establishing the Thesis Evaluation Council, standards and tasks for each member of the
+5. The training institution's regulations specify the thesis evaluation in detail, including: requirements for graduate students before thesis evaluation; the process of establishing the Thesis Evaluation Council, standards and tasks for each member of the